Are You Having Trouble Finding Mental Health Care?

 4. How disruptive is it to my daily life and relationships?

-Check with your insurance provider: Okay, I said showing up to that first appointment was the hardest part, but figuring out insurance can be pretty difficult.
 Federal law requires all insurance plans to cover mental health and substance use care, but the details of that coverage vary by plan.

 If you have insurance, check the carrier website or your summary of benefits for coverage details.
 Does the technical language in your summary of benefits make your head spin?
 There should be a number on your insurance card so that you can talk to a person about the particulars.
 For instance, some carriers require preapproval or only cover providers within a certain network.
+Or, call your nearest Lifeologie location to see if we can help you make the most of your benefits.

 If you get your insurance through an employer, you can also check with Human Resources (HR) for more details about coverage.
 They may also provide short-term mental health care through their Employee Assistance Program (EAP.)
 Contact an EAP representative to ask about mental care coverage without having to talk to company HR.

-What if I don’t have insurance?: If you don’t have insurance, that doesn’t mean you can’t find affordable (and sometimes even free) mental health care.
+If you don’t have insurance, that doesn’t mean you can’t find affordable (and sometimes even free) mental health care.

 1. If you are a student, check with your school.
 Most schools employ counselors, and colleges and universities typically have counseling centers that offer free services for students.